nikoisonfire/PuzzleBlocker/readme.md

 1. `npm run watch` - builds the extension into /distribution, watches for changes
 2. `web-ext run` in distribution folder (starts firefox)

+You can also test this in Chrome, Opera, Edge.
+Consult the [docs](https://github.com/mozilla/web-ext)

 ## What's in the code?

 This code uses an open-source tangram generator by @Wiebke: